-GLSEN works locally through our 36 Chapters in 25 states to train 5,000 students, educators, and school personnel each year.
-Chapters also support more than 4,000 school-based clubs, commonly known as Gay-Straight Alliances.
+GLSEN also supports more than 8,000 school-based clubs, commonly known as Gay-Straight Alliances.
 GLSEN has built a network of over 13,000 educators across the country.
-And our groundbreaking research project, GLSEN’s National School Climate Survey, which began in 1999, remains the nation’s only report on school climate for lesbian, gay, bisexual and transgender (LGBT) middle and high school students.
+And our groundbreaking research project, GLSEN’s National School Climate Survey, which began in 1999, remains the nation’s only report on school climate for lesbian, gay, bisexual, transgender, queer and questioning (LGBTQ) middle and high school students.

 SAFETY.
-Every school in the country should have an LGBT-inclusive anti-bullying policy, with school staff trained and prepared to enforce that policy.
+Every school in the country should have an LGBTQ-inclusive anti-bullying policy, with school staff trained and prepared to enforce that policy.

-RESPECT Elementary school curricula should reflect the reality of children with LGBT parents and convey an LGBT-inclusive message of respect for all; middle and high school social studies and history curricula should include information about LGBT people, history, and events.
+RESPECT Elementary school curricula should reflect the reality of children with LGBTQ parents and convey an LGBTQ-inclusive message of respect for all; middle and high school social studies and history curricula should include information about LGBTQ people, history, and events.

 HEALTH School counseling, and health supports and curricula, including physical education, should be accessible to all students regardless of actual or perceived sexual orientation or gender identity/expression.